morse-simulator/morse/doc/morse/user/integration.rst

 -----------------------------

 The table below summarizes the level of support of MORSE features for each middleware.
-Further information can be found in clicking on the desired component.
+Further information can be found by clicking on the desired component.

 When a component is supported (✔), we specify the middleware-specific format we use (like ``Viam`` or ``YarpImage``).